hyperledger-archives/grid/cli/man/grid-po-update.1.md

 : Specifies if the purchuse order is closed or open.
 Possible values are `true` or `false`.

-`--accepted-version`
+`-k`, `--key`
+: base name or path to a private signing key file

+`--org`
-: Specifies the accepted version ID of the purchase order.
+: Specify the organization that owns the purchase order.

+`--rm-id`
+: Remove an alternate ID.
+This may be specified multiple times.
+  An ID is of the format `alternate_id_type:alternate_id`.
+Examples:
+  `po_number:12348959` and/or `internal_po_id:a8f9fke`.

+`--service-id`
+: The ID of the service the payload should be sent to; required if running on Splinter.
+Format <circuit-id>::<service-id>.

+`--url`
+: URL for the REST API

 `--wait`
-: Specify how long to wait, in seconds, for the transaction to be committed.
+: Maximum number of seconds to wait for the batch to be committed.

 `--workflow-status`
 : Specifies the workflow state of the purchase order.